-- Applicants must use the Sabbatical Leave Application.
-Applicants must furnish the information and supporting documentation requested on the form and are responsible for submitting a complete application to the Faculty Senate.
+- Applicants must use the Sabbatical Leave Application form.
+Applicants must furnish the information and supporting documentation requested on the form, and are responsible for submitting a complete application to the Faculty Senate.

 The applicant must choose either a full year of leave at two-thirds salary or one-half year of leave at full salary.
 Salary for a faculty member on sabbatical leave shall be calculated using the salary for the leave year.

-- The Professional Standards Committee of the TMCC Faculty Senate will form a Sabbatical Leave Subcommittee for the purpose of evaluating and making recommendations to the President.
+- The Salary, Benefits and Budgetary Concerns Committee of the TMCC Faculty Senate will form a Sabbatical Leave Subcommittee for the purpose of evaluating and making recommendations to the President.

-- The Professional Standards Committee will ensure that the Sabbatical Leave Subcommittee contains a proportion of faculty members from each division based on the percentage of TMCC faculty members in each division.
-The composition of the Sabbatical Leave Subcommittee is determined by a vote of the Professional Standards Committee.
+- The Salary, Benefits and Budgetary Concerns Committee will ensure that the Sabbatical Leave Subcommittee contains a proportion of faculty members from each division based on the percentage of TMCC faculty members in each division.
+The composition of the Sabbatical Leave Subcommittee is determined by a vote of the Salary, Benefits and Budgetary Concerns Committee.
 A simple majority approves the composition.

-- Nominations for the Chair of the Sabbatical Leave Subcommittee are sent to and confirmed by the Faculty Senate.
+- Nominations for the Sabbatical Leave Subcommittee Chair are sent to and confirmed by the Faculty Senate.
 If more than one person is nominated, the Faculty Senate will decide by majority vote.
 A simple majority wins.
 The Subcommittee Chair conducts the deliberations and calls the meetings; however, the chair does not evaluate applications.

 - Members of the Sabbatical Leave Subcommittee must be full-time tenured or tenure-track faculty members in good standing.
-Members of the subcommittee need not be members of the Professional Standards Committee.
+Members of the subcommittee need not be members of the Salary, Benefits and Budgetary Concerns Committee.